 Meanwhile, as I progressed through my year with the Leadership Academy I was beginning to blossom and grow.
 I had momentous moments of revelation as I tried new things and didn’t die in the process.
 We were skillfully guided by Syl LeDuc of Sage Leaders who helped us get to the heart of who we were.

 As one of our exercises, we worked through the book True North by Bill George.
-Have you ever read something that profoundly impacted your life, changing the course of your career, and starting a fire in your belly that just won’t quit?
+Have you ever read something that profoundly impacted your life, changed the course of your career, and started a fire in your belly that just won’t quit?
 This was that book for me.
 I devoured it.
 Each page fueled a newfound realization that this health journey I had been through was not for just for me.
 It is not just my story.
-It is for every other person out there who is trying to lead, but is failing to meet their potential; tripped up and hampered by everyday ailments that they feel are normal, or their lot in life.
+It is for every other person out there who is trying to succeed, but is failing to meet their potential; tripped up and hampered by everyday ailments that they feel are normal, or their lot in life.

 I began a support group at the retirement community where I worked called FANGS: Food Allergy and Nutrition Group for Seniors.
 I would teach them something from my basic knowledge and understanding, and we supported one another as we navigated some of their ailments.